MFSM || glossary

 Notation: nested parentheses, e.g.: (NODE_TYPE_ID "Node name" (...) ... )

-Passive pulse
+passive pulse

 The signature of a node instance is a unique identifier, combination of the node type and the instance name.
 It is used for run-time target node binding in filtering operations.

 A stream represents one or several synchronized multimedia objects.
 Streams carry volatile data in active pulses.
 For example, the frames captured by a video camera do not necessarily need to remain in the application space after they have been processed: they are volatile data.
-Persistent data is stored in sources.
+Persistent data is stored in repositorys.